Living With Braces

 Dealing with Soreness

-It’s quite common to experience some degree of soreness and irritation during that first few weeks of wearing braces.
+It’s quite common to experience some degree of soreness and irritation during the first few weeks of wearing braces.
 To help alleviate these unpleasant side effects, here are a few things you can try:

 Changing your sleep position: